 This is a time to step up and lead.
-If you are contemplating difficult decisions such as furloughs or reductions in force, establishing a solid strategy for change communications is helpful for what lies ahead.
+If you are contemplating difficult decisions such as restructurings or reductions in force, establishing a solid strategy for change communications is helpful for what lies ahead.

 Why Change Communication is so Important

 Effective communication is always important but change-related communication is unique and needs its own strategy apart from typical day-to-day communications.